KaiQ/pyQtPdfPres/README.md

 pyQtPdfPres
 ===========

-python qt version of pdfPres
+This will be a python Qt pdfPres (https://github.com/vain/pdfPres) version.

+just for the fun :-)